Dudhnath Tewari

-Tiwari was a sepoy of the 14th regiment of native infantry and had been sentenced for mutiny and desertion during the 1857 rebellion.
+Tiwari was a sepoy of the 14th regiment of native infantry.Dudhnath tiwari also had been sentenced for mutiny and desertion during the 1857 rebellion.
 He was sent to the penal settlement at Port Blair on the 8th of April 1858 but he, along with 90 others, escaped from the Ross Island Penal Colony on the 23rd.
-The escapees made rafts with felled trees, tied with tent ropes.
+The escapees made the rafts with thefelled trees, tied with tent ropes.
 A fellow prisoner Aga had claimed that the shore opposite was 10 days of walking from the capital of Burma.
-All earlier prisoners who had attempted an escape had either returned to the penal settlement after being lost in the jungle for days without food or had been killed by the tribals.
+All earlier prisoners who had attempted an escape had either returned to the penal settlement after being lost in the jungle for days without the food or had been killed by the tribals.
 Tiwari was the sole survivor of this escape attempt and he submitted a report of his travels to Dr J.P.
 Walker, the superintendent.
 In his statements which were reprinted widely he recounted his escape and life among the tribals.
 He claimed that the escape party had met up with another bunch of escapees from Phoenix Bay and Chatham Island and together, nearly 130 convicts, walked through the jungle for eight days without food.
-They then found some fruits to eat and obtained water from some freshwater springs and by cutting certain creeping canes.
+They then found some fruits to eat and also obtained water from some freshwater springs and by cutting certain creeping canes.
 Twelve members were left to die of hunger and thirst.
 They never came across any natives, but came across abandoned dwellings.
 On the fourteenth day they were surrounded at noon by a party of 100 aborigines armed with bows and arrows.
 Attempts to signal surrender failed and a large number of convicts were killed.
 Tiwari escaped with arrow wounds on the eyebrow, elbow, and shoulder along with Shoo Dull and another convict (identified only as belonging to the Kurmi caste) and reached a tidal creek and spent the night there.
 The next day they were detected by another party of tribals who shot at them, killing the two and leaving Tiwari wounded and feigning dead.
 He was dragged out and shot at again, he feigned dead and then attempted to remove the arrows.
-The tribals then took him in their boat and applied soil to his wounds.
+The tribals then took him in their boat and also applied soil to his wounds.
 They then took him to another island called Turmooglee.
 His wounds healed and he adopted the tribal customs, living naked with a shaved head.
 The tribals looked upon him with suspicion and never let him use a bow and arrow.
 They never made him work and after about four months, Pooteah, an elder assigned his daughter Leepa, of twenty, and another girl of sixteen called Jigah, daughter of Heera, as wives.
 Tiwari described his views on the lives of the tribes.
 He claimed that the aboriginals had no idea of a God and he had five wives in all with very little ceremony.
 Babies were reared and suckled by any nursing mothers in the tribe.
 After spending a year and 24 days, he returned to the convict settlement to warn them of the impending attack.
 F.J.
 Mouat considered Tewari's account as exaggerated and compared him with Munchausen.
 Edward Horace Man also considered some of Tiwari's accounts to have been concocted.